Sdot Micha Airbase: Name

 The secret airbase has been called many names.
-It is most commonly called by sources as Sdot Micha Airbase due to its proximity to Moshav Sdot Micha, and less commonly Zechariah Airbase (including different spelling), due to its proximity to Moshav Zechariah. or Kanaf 2 Airbase (literally Air Wing 2 Airbase).
+It is most commonly called by sources as Sdot Micha Airbase due to its proximity to moshav Sdot Micha, and less commonly Tirosh or Zekharia Airbase (including different spelling), due to other nearby moshavs of these names or Kanaf 2 Airbase (lit.
+Wing 2 Airbase).

-In July 2017 the IDF temporarily uncovered the name of the airforce's 11th and secret airforce base called Sdot HaElah, but after the press had picked it up, it disappeared again from their website.
-Sdot Micha is located in the Valley of Elah, (עמק האלה Emek HaElah in Hebrew).
+In July 2017 the IDF temporarily uncovered the name of the airforce's 11th and secret base called Sdot HaElah, but after the press had picked it up, it disappeared again from their website.
+The moshav Sdot Micha is located in the Valley of Elah, (עמק האלה Emek HaElah in Hebrew), 4 km northwest of where David and Goliath are believed to have fought.
+The stream Elah (Nahal HaElah) runs south of the moshav but is dry for most of the year.